Road warriors: Stanford caps trip with win over UCLA in 2 OT

+The Cardinal capped their season with a 48-47 victory over the Bruins on Saturday night at the Rose Bowl, ending a three-week odyssey that saw them win three straight road games and practice in three states due to COVID-19 restrictions.

+“This team, this is just our path.
+This year was difficult, was going to be hard.
+We’re going to have to bite and scratch and claw our way to victory,” Shaw said.
+“This team should go down in Stanford history as one of, if not the most, resilient teams ever given what they faced.”

-PASADENA, Calif.
-(AP) — Davis Mills threw for 428 yards and three touchdowns, including a 14-yard score to Simi Fehoko in the second overtime as Stanford defeated UCLA 48-47 at the Rose Bowl Saturday night in the season finale for both teams.
+Davis Mills threw for 428 yards and three touchdowns, including a 14-yard score to Simi Fehoko in the second overtime.
+Fehoko set a school record with 16 receptions and his 230 receiving yards are the third most in program history.

-The win capped a long three-week road trip for Stanford (4-2), who had to leave campus after Santa Clara County prohibited contact sports due to COVID-19.

-After Fehoko’s TD, the Bruins got the ball one more time.
+After Fehoko’s TD and Jet Toner’s extra point, the Bruins got the ball one more time.
 Chase Griffin, who came on for the injured Dorian Thompson-Robinson in the second quarter, threw a 21-yard touchdown to Kyle Phillips on fourth-and-18.
-UCLA (3-4) went for the 2-point conversion, but Brittain Brown was stopped short of the end zone.
+UCLA (3-4) went for the 2-point conversion, but Brittain Brown — who ran for a career-high 219 yards — was stopped short of the end zone.

+Bruins coach Chip Kelly said he opted to go for the win because of attrition.

+“We were running out of some guys.
+I didn’t know how much longer we could go and I took a shot,” Kelly said.
+“It looked like Brittain was on top of the pile but came up short.”

-Mills, who completed 32 of 47 passes, bounced back from three second-half interceptions, including a 39-yard pick-6 to Jay Shaw that gave UCLA a 34-20 lead with 5:39 remaining.
-But the Cardinal scored on their final two drives to force overtime
+Mills, who completed 32 of 47 passes for his second career 400-yard game, bounced back from three second-half interceptions, including a 39-yard pick-6 to Jay Shaw that gave UCLA a 34-20 lead with 5:39 remaining.
+But the Cardinal scored on their final two drives — both on Mills’ TD passes to Fehoko — to force overtime.

-All three of Mills’ TD passes were to Fehoko, including a 21-yarder with 18 seconds remaining in regulation.
-Fehoko finished with 16 receptions for 230 yards.

-Griffin — who played in his third game of the season — completed 9 of 11 passes for 127 yards and four touchdowns.
-The sophomore directed the Bruins to scores on their first four second-half possessions.
+Fehoko’s 21-yarder with 18 seconds remaining in regulation came after Dalyn Wade-Perry recovered Griffin’s fumble at the Stanford 28 with 1:38 remaining.

+“It was the first pick-6 I’ve ever thrown in my life, so I thought about that for a second,” said Mills, who had a string of 222 attempts without a pick snapped during the third quarter.
+“But once I was back on the sideline my eyes went back snap forward and did what we had to do to get through the rest of the game.”

 SANDERS’ SCORE

 Sanders was in for only his second snap of the season when he ran for a 2-yard TD to put the Cardinal up 13-3 early in the second quarter.
 His previous action came in the Nov.
 27 game against California.
+He also came on late and had a 3-yard score during the first overtime.

 Sanders is only the second graduate transfer in program history.
 He graduated from the Air Force Academy, where he played three seasons and accounted for 13 touchdowns (nine rushing, four passing).